gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 intplot(responses~brand*dropsf, data=ptR, lwd=2)
 ```

-\indent The next step would be to assess the
-statistical evidence related to an interaction between ``Brand`` and
+\indent The next step would be to assess evidence related to the null hypothesis of no interaction between ``Brand`` and
 ``Drops``.
 A problem will arise in trying to form the ANOVA table as you
 would see this when you run the ``anova``^[We switched back to the ``anova`` function here as the ``Anova`` function only reports ``Error in Anova.lm(lm(responses ~ dropsf * brand, data = ptR)) :
-  residual df = 0``, which is fine but not as useful for understanding as what ``anova`` provides.] function on the interaction model:
+  residual df = 0``, which is fine but not as useful for understanding this issue as what ``anova`` provides.] function on the interaction model:
 \index{\texttt{anova()}}

 \small